 Learn new Korean vocabulary words from everyday photos taken in Korea!
-Here, you can see a photo of a water met (수도 계량기).
+For this week’s episode, you are looking at the sea in the photo.
 You can listen to the free audio lesson below using the audio player embedded in this post, download the free mp3 file here, download the free PDF here, or view the PDF online right here.

 How would you say “What is the filling inside mandu?” in Korean?
 Teacher 경화(Kyung-hwa) is going to explain it in detail in this video.
 Enjoy!

 In this video series, “How Do You Say This In Korean,” we choose one of your questions about how to say certain things in Korean and let you know not only how to say it, but also how the sentence is formed.